MichaelFrieze/remix-kudos/README.md

 npx prisma init --datasource-provider mongodb
 ```

-This is used to synchronize the Prisma schema with the database schema for prototyping:
+This is used to synchronize the Prisma schema with the database schema for prototyping.
+Also, for initial setup, this is the command that should be used after `.env` and `npm install`:

 ```bash
 npx prisma db push